 Jazz Fest brings tons of music lovers to this area every April and May, but there’s no bad time to enjoy mussels and frites at Cafe Degas or paella at Lola’s, both of which overlook tree-lined Esplanade Avenue.
 For lunch, find Creole and Southern food at Neyow’s, a po’ boy at Liuzza’s by the Track, or barbecue from Blue Oak BBQ.
 Ralph’s on the Park provides dinner with a view of City Park, and for a refined, memorable meal, Sue Zemanick’s Zasu is one of the best spots to open in town in recent years.
-An acclaimed butcher shop-turned-steakhouse, Piece of Meat, is a meat lover’s dream, starting with the beef tallow candles served with dinner.
+An acclaimed butcher shop-turned-steakhouse, Piece of Meat, is a meat lover’s dream, starting with the beef tallow candles to kick off a delicious dinner.

 The large Uptown area is home to stunning examples of 19th century architecture, Audubon Park, and Tulane and Loyola University.
 It boasts some of the city’s hottest restaurants, like Mister Mao and Seafood Sally’s, classics like Camellia Grill, and white tablecloth legends like Clancy’s.
 When broadly defined, the neighborhood includes stunner Mosquito Supper Club, Freret Street’s cocktail gem Cure, and the lovely Gautreau’s, which is one of the area’s best dinner upscale destinations in addition to La Petite Grocery.
 Of course, the neighborhood is also home to the city’s favorite dive, Snake and Jake’s Christmas Club Lounge.